Accessibility statement

 Air France is committed to making its websites and mobile app accessible for everyone, regardless of ability.
 To achieve this, Air France is following the Web Content Accessibility Guidelines (WCAG) 2.2, level AA criteria.
 Following these guidelines helps make its website and app more accessible.
 This is not only useful for people with disabilities but for everybody.

-The Air France website is not compliant with the General Accessibility Improvement Guidelines (RGAA), version 4.1.2, due to the non-compliances listed below which we are actively working to address.
+The Air France website is not yet fully compliant with the General Accessibility Improvement Framework (RGAA), version 4.1.2, due to the non-compliances listed below.
+We are actively working to improve this.

 Test results

-The compliance audit conducted in July 2025 by Idéance reveals that:
+The conformity audit conducted in July 2025 by the Idéance reveals that:

-• The average compliance rate of the site is 49.5%
+• The average RGAA compliance rate of the website is 49.5%.

 List of non-compliant criteria: